The Cavalry Has Arrived!

 I graduated from the University of California at Santa Barbara in 1979 with a bachelor’s degree in business economics, plus a minor in electrical engineering.

-Later, I also sold some really cool word-processors in Silicon Valley.
-After Macs and PCs became popular, I started my own business creating sales literature for tech companies.
+After Macs and PCs killed those off, I started my own business creating sales literature for tech companies.

-A friend had a deal going to sell his engineering software to Apple.
-They wanted to see his business plan to be sure his company would stay in business to upgrade and support the system.
-At the time, I viewed a business plan as an elaborate brochure that sold his concept to people at all levels, and responsibilities with various perceptions, biases, and interests.
+At the time, I viewed our business plan as an elaborate brochure that sold his concept to people at all levels, and responsibilities with various perceptions, biases, and interests.
 (I learned that from selling word-processors.)

 We got the deal.

-Over the next year, people came to me with some brilliant ideas, but their plans weren’t getting funded.
+But it wasn’t over for me… Over the next year, I kept meeting people who came to me with some brilliant ideas, but their plans weren’t getting funded.
 I helped them fill-in the missing parts to succeed.
-Along the way, I saw that business plans have a fundamentally universal structure.
-Hmmm…
+Then it struck me (standing in the shower, of course):

-What if… I took all the content I’d developed, redacted everything proprietary, but filled in the blanks with a variety of customizable multiple-choice options, and offered it as a software template that many people could use…
+Hmmm… What if… I took all the content I’d developed, redacted everything proprietary, but filled in the blanks with a variety of customizable multiple-choice options, and put them together into Word and Excel templates and offered them on diskettes that many people could access…

 This became BizPlanBuilder.
 And my new company took off!

-We followed-up with MarketingBuilder, which picked-up where BizPlanBuilder left off, then we went even further with PRBuilder which included sample press release templates… In another direction, we added EmployeeManualBuilder and SafetyPlanBuilder full of actual policies and procedures.
+We followed-up with MarketingBuilder, which picked-up where BizPlanBuilder left off, then we went even further with PRBuilder which included sample press release templates… We added EmployeeManualBuilder and SafetyPlanBuilder full of actual policies and procedures.

 Altogether, we had 10 products in about 3,500 retail stores and built a $12 million company with 30 employees…